HbbTV-Association/Tutorials/screen-logger/example/readme.md

 # Basic Screen Logger - Sample App

 This App showcases the features of the [Basic Screen Logger](../readme.md).
-If you have a recent version of Node.js installed on your machine you can serve the from that machine by running the following command from the repositories root directory:
+If you have a recent version of Node.js installed on your machine you can serve this app by running the following command from the repositories root directory:

 ```bash
 npx http-server --mimetypes screen-logger/example/.types